Nameless Rumia's Wiki

 Part 2: The Boards

-• You probably won't be the next 2channel/4chan/8chan/etc. You're trying to catch 'lightning in a bottle', but you simply can't force this using methods like sabotage, spam, and paid drones.
+• Don't expect to be the next big thing.
+You're trying to catch lightning in a bottle, but you simply can't force popularity through sabotage, spam, paid drones, etc. Bot activity, however…

-• Don't open a plethora of boards.
-You will spread your community thin, newer visitors will get lost because you've given them too many options, and most of your boards will look dead.
+• Don't start with a plethora of boards.
+You will spread your community thin, newcomers will get lost because you've given them too many options, and most of your boards will look dead anyways.

 • Start off small and build upwards from there.
-The community is stronger when consolidated, plus you'd have to gauge your community to see if they'd even approve of certain ideas anyways.
+The community is stronger when it's consolidated, plus you would have to gauge your community for their approval anyways.

 • Don't stay on a single board for too long.
-The positive of consolidating activity has this negative where community subversion is easier.4) Also, idiots rarely flock to lesser used boards.
+Sadly, consolidating activity does have a downside where community subversion is easier4) and idiots rarely flock to the lesser used boards.

 Part 3: The Community

-• Determine protocol for proxies, VPNs, and Tor exit nodes.
-There's a lot of weird pests with too much spare time who will ruin the fun.
-Most outright ban, others temporarily disable.
+• Determine a protocol for those proxies, VPNs, and Tor exit nodes.
+There are a lot of weird pests with too much spare time who ruin the fun.
+Most outright ban, some temporarily disable.

 • Ban evasions are a pain to enforce.
-Special pests might try to manipulate discussions to make you look trigger happy, so consider showing that a proxy, VPN, or Tor was used.
+Special pests might try to manipulate the discussion in order to make you look trigger happy, so consider showing that a proxy, VPN, or Tor was used.

 • Going behind the scenes ruins the mystique.
-Once you see who posts what, the whole mystery behind anonymous communities vanishes as “it was user-facing anonymity all along!” 😱
+Once you see who posts what, the overall mystique behind anonymous communities vanishes as “it was user-facing anonymity all along!” 😱

 • Avoid leaking post histories.
 Unless it's huge and scandalous or weird, this should *only* be a last resort (unless requested) as it just decreases trust and won't be this magical 'fuck off' spell.